A review of shape-morphing solutions and evolutional neural networks for spatiotemporal dynamics: Shape-morphing solutions

 \begin{rem} Assumption~\ref{ass:linInd} ensures that the matrix $M(\btheta)$ is symmetric positive-definite, and hence invertible.
 Therefore, the optimal evolution of parameters can be determined by solving the ODE,

 If Assumption \ref{ass:linInd} is violated, the metric tensor might not be invertible.
-In that case, the inverse can be replaced by the Moore--Penrose pseudo inverse $M^+(\btheta)$, and the evolution of parameters is determined by the minimum-norm solution $\dot{\btheta} = M^+(\btheta)\vc f(\btheta)$. \end{rem}
+In that case, the inverse can be replaced by the Moore--Penrose pseudo inverse $M^+(\btheta)$, and the evolution of parameters is determined by the minimum-norm solution $\dot{\btheta} = M^+(\btheta)\vc f(\btheta)$.
+Since this approximation may introduce additional errors, it is best to choose the shape of the SMS judiciously, so that Assumption~\ref{ass:linInd} is satisfied. \end{rem}

 Returning to the working example, using the partial derivatives~\eqref{eq:working_ex_pd} and $\mathcal H=L^2(\mathbb R)$ as the Hilbert space, the metric tensor is given by

 whose entries are computed by evaluating the integrals